au-research/raid-metadata/rtd/docs/source/index.rst

 Metadata properties, cotained within blocks and sometimes sub-blocks, are described using the following elements.

-**Definition** briefly defines the property
+**Definition** briefly defines the property.

-**Requirement** indicates whether a property is mandatory, recommended or optional, with additional information where necessary (e.g., if a property is mandatory only if another property is present)
+**Requirement** indicates whether a property is mandatory, recommended or optional, with additional information where necessary (e.g., if a property is mandatory only if another property is present).

 **Occurrence** indicates the number of times a property may occur: